FF-Projects-HQ/docs.kalopsiaxr/About/What_IsNot_Kalopsia_XR.md

 **In the other hand, we have these graphics features**
 * We enabled **RTXGI and Ray Traced Reflections** because that blue-collar stuffs noticed reflections to give objects some metallic looks.
 * We integrated **photography snapshot function** to for enabling its user to get some realistic state photos.
 * We integrated **pre-defined material assignment** editor.
-Engineer can not create a material from start but they can assign various materials from our library to their objects.
+Engineers can not create a material from start but they can assign various materials from our library to their objects.

 **Even if we disabled these features, we prepared their functions in our source code.
 So if our customers will want these features from us, we can just integrate them in a short time.**